AbdullahHatim/Project-Weather-App-TOP/README.md

 A weather application that displays current weather conditions and forecasts.
 The app features:

-- Location-based weather data
+- 🌎 Location-based weather data
-- Visual weather icons for different conditions
+- ⛅ Visual weather icons for different conditions
-- Each Weather has a Unique personality
+- 😊 Each weather condition has unique personality
-- Responsive design
+- 📱 Fully responsive design

 <small>**API KEYS ARE NOT TO BE PUT IN THE FRONT-END BUT THIS IS JUST A PET PROJECT**</small>